Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Twenty questions

 \item Let $h^\eps$ be projections of $h$ onto the space of functions that are piecewise linear on an $\eps$-edge-length triangular lattice (or alternatively, mollifications of $h$ obtained by convolving with a bump function supported on a disc of radius $\eps$).
 Do the flow lines of $e^{ih^\eps/\chi}$ converge in law to SLE curves (AC geometry flow lines) as $\eps \to 0$?
 If so, this would extend the main result of \cite{MR2486487} to $\kappa \not = 4$.
 Do the other results of \cite{MR2486487, SchrammSheffieldGFF2} for $\kappa = 4$ extend to $\kappa \not = 4$?

-\item If $h^\eps$ are smooth mollifications or piecewise linear projections (as above) of the {\em free} boundary GFF of Theorem \ref{reversecoupling}, do the curves obtained by zipping up part of the boundary via conformal welding (using the identification map $R$ as in Section \ref{ss.confweldingintro}, except that we use the approximate measures $e^{h^\eps(x)}dx$ instead of $\nu_h$ to define $R$) converge in law to SLE?
+\item If $h^\eps$ are smooth mollifications or piecewise linear projections (as above) of the {\em free} boundary GFF of Theorem \ref{reversecoupling}, do the curves obtained by zipping up part of the boundary via conformal welding (using the identification map $R$ as in Section \ref{ss.confweldingintro}, except that we use the approximate measures $e^{\gamma h^\eps(x)/2}dx$ instead of $\nu_h$ to define $R$) converge in law to SLE?

 \item What happens when $\gamma = 2$ (so $\kappa = 4$, $Q = 2$)?
-The definition of a quantum surface as an equivalence class --- as given in Section \ref{ss.randomgeometryGFF} --- makes sense for $\gamma = 2$ but we have not constructed a quantum length measure $\nu_h$ or quantum area measure $\mu_h$ in the $\gamma=2$ case.
-What structures can be defined for such a surface?
+The definition of a quantum surface as an equivalence class --- as given in Section \ref{ss.randomgeometryGFF} --- makes sense for $\gamma = 2$, and as mentioned in the introduction.
 Is the ``zipping up'' map in the coupling of Theorem \ref{reversecoupling} determined by $h$, as in the $\gamma < 2$ case?
 Is it the limit of the curves one obtains by using the same GFF $\widetilde h$ but with different values of $\gamma$, and letting $\gamma$ approach $2$?
-Is SLE$_4$ almost surely removable, like SLE$_\kappa$ for $\kappa < 4$?
+Is SLE$_4$ almost surely removable, like SLE$_\kappa$ for $\kappa < 4$? {\it Update: this question remains open.
+However, recent results enable one to construct a quantum length measure $\nu_h$ (as well as a quantum area measure $\mu_h$) in the $\gamma=2$ case\cite{duplantier2012critical, duplantier2012renormalization}.
+It is natural to conjecture that zipping up gives a welding that respects this measure, and also that SLE$_4$ is removable.
+We note that a closely related result has been established by Tecu in \cite{tecu}, which builds on the work of \cite{2009arXiv0909.1003A}.}

-\item Can the continuum limit of simple random walk on a random quadrangulation (or of Brownian motion on the corresponding Riemannian surface) be somehow understood directly, in terms of the Schaeffer or Mullin bijections, as a random process on an identified pair of continuum trees?
+\item Can the continuum limit of simple random walk on a random quadrangulation (or of Brownian motion on the corresponding Riemannian surface) be somehow understood directly, in terms of the Schaeffer or Mullin bijections, as a random process on an identified pair of continuum trees? {\em Update: The results in \cite{dms2014mating} and \cite{ms2013qle, qlebm,qle_continuity, qle_determined} allow one to define a conformal structure (and hence a Brownian motion, with a time change defined using the ``Liouville Brownian motion'' theory developed in \cite{garbanrohdesvargas, berestyckibrownian}) on these mated pairs of continuum trees.
+The reader may decide whether these (SLE/LQG/QLE-based) constructions ought to be considered ``direct.''}